Skip to main content

 Do orchids do well indoors?

 Orchids can do quite well indoors, provided the conditions meet their needs.
 In many places, orchids do better indoors than they do outside.
 This is especially true in colder climates and places with thicker soils that retain water.
-Orchids enjoy a very specific balance that can sometimes be hard to meet outside in places other than their native habitat.
+Orchids enjoy a very specific balance that can sometimes be hard to meet in places other than their native habitat.

-Woman potting an orchid plant
+Person potting an orchid plant

 Pot and soil requirements